home-assistant/home-assistant.io/source/_integrations/kira.markdown

 ### Configuration

-Restart your Home Assistant server and you should now have an entity called kira_remote (or whatever you called it).
+Restart Home Assistant and you should now have an entity called `kira_remote` (or whatever you called it).
 To check go to Developer Tools > States and start to type “kira” within the entity list.

 ![alt text](https://www.info.keene-electronics.co.uk/kira-home-assistant/img/Screenshot%202020-03-18%2016.26.12.png "kira_dev_tools")